-Electrify America will accomplish its mission in four 30-month investment cycles.
-Electrify America has submitted its first California ZEV Investment Plan to the California Air Resources Board.
-The plan presents the first of four required 30-month, $200 million investments in California to support increased use of Zero Emissions Vehicle technology.
-Electrify America will initiate its plan for investment in ZEV charging infrastructure, ZEV education, and its “Green City” initiative upon approval of the Investment Plan by the California Air Resources Board, which has posted additional information here (arb.ca.gov).
-Electrify America is also awaiting approval of a National ZEV Investment Plan, which will be released shortly.
+Electrify America has also submitted its first California ZEV Investment Plan to the California Air Resources Board.
+The plan presents the first of four required 30-month, $200 million investments in California to support increased use of ZEV technology.
+Electrify America will initiate its plan for investment in ZEV charging infrastructure, ZEV education, and its “Green City” initiative upon approval of the Investment Plan by the California Air Resources Board.

-We welcome comments, recommendations, and proposals on development and implementation of the ZEV Investment Plans, but caution that some submissions might not fit within the scope or timetable of our initiatives for the first 30-month investment cycle.
+Electrify America welcomes comments, recommendations, and proposals on development and implementation of the ZEV Investment Plans, but we caution that some submissions might not fit within the scope or timetable of our initiatives for the first 30-month investment cycle.
 Other promising ZEV initiatives, such as hydrogen fueling stations or national ZEV car-sharing or ZEV ride-sharing services, will be considered in later investment cycles.